ionpdev/weatherapp/plan.md

 3. Lookup actual weather for each city
 4. Handle Http Errors

-Features 1 & 2 should be completed by you, on your own.
-Feature 3 will be added in video
-Feature 4 should be added by you, on your own.

 * Free API KEY for Weather from [OpenWeatherMap](https://openweathermap.org/appid)
 * Axios Review [axios http library](https://github.com/mzabriskie/axios)